nanoporetech/dorado-docs/docs/barcoding/barcoding.md

 information that may be contained in the input files, and therefore the application will exclude any mapping information if `--no-trim` is not specified.

-It is also possible to get `dorado demux` to sort and index any output bam files that contain mapped reads.
+It is also possible to get Dorado `demux` to sort and index any output bam files that contain mapped reads.
 To enable this, use the `--sort-bam` option.
 If you use this option then you must also use the `--no-trim` option, as trimming will prevent any mapping information from being included in the output files.
 Index files (.bai extension) will only be created for BAM files